Find out what each Alert Level means in the building and construction sector for councils and professional services.

 Where possible, work should continue remotely, with employees working from home.
 Where work cannot be carried out from home, employees may work onsite, provided appropriate health and safety and physical distancing measures are in place.

 Interaction with the public is not permitted until Level 2.

-Building and construction site inspections can take place, but with appropriate safety measures in place, and avoiding close interaction where possible.
+Building and construction site inspections can take place, including BWOF and inspection and maintenance of specified systems, with appropriate safety measures in place.
 Businesses are encouraged to make use of technology to carry out remote inspections where possible.

 At their discretion, councils may consider accepting other forms of evidence to be satisfied on reasonable grounds that the work has been carried out in accordance with the building consent; for example, a homeowner or builder may provide photographs of completed work.
 Homeowners or builders should make prior agreements with council staff about the forms of evidence.

 Alert Level 4

 At Alert level 4, only essential services may be carried out during this time, for example:

 - Final inspection to allow a certificate of code compliance to be issued for a hospital.